deNBI/cloud-user-docs/wiki/admin/juju_jenkins.md

 ```

-The second file configures our deployed haproxy.
-It sets exposed port of our setup to 443.
+The second file configures our already deployed haproxy.
+It sets the exposed port of our setup to 443.

 ```yaml
 - service_name: jenkins